jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy.md

 The radius of curvature reaches minimum when equal to one-half the length of the straight line segment (unbowed or spacing between pinned points), which is semi-circular.
 The [[Peach-Koehler-Equation]] applies here, with the value of $R$ being spacing of pinned points. **Formed dislocations create a back stress.** [[Frank-Read-Source]] are not common in real experiment.

 #### Cross-Slip and Dislocation Multiplication
 Standard [[Frank-Read-Source]] is unlikely route for dislocation multiplication.
 Many complicated interactions between dislocations in 3D, which create nodes and similar behavior.
-A screw dislocation may [[cross-slip]] to a parallel plane, thereby pinning the segment in [[Frank-Read-Source]] fashion.
+A [[screw-dislocation]] may [[cross-slip]] to a parallel plane, thereby pinning the segment in [[Frank-Read-Source]] fashion.
 Dislocation may also be generated at interfaces with differing lattice parameters.

 | ![](../../attachments/engr-839-001-mechanical-metallurgy/dislocation_multiplication_210929_184221_EST.png) |
 |:--:|